roarwrecker/antminer-monitor/README.md

 # Antminer Monitor [roarwrecker edition]

 This is a fork of the official [Antminer Monitor](https://github.com/anselal/antminer-monitor) which adds some extensions which are most likely not useable for users of the official codebase.
-The donation addresses have not been modified and, therefore, all donations will go to the original developers if someone uses the Dontate links.
+The donation addresses have not been modified and, therefore, all donations will go to the original developers if someone uses the Donate links.

 Lite Python based Antminer Monitor !!!